Get to know the Amazon research community at NAACL 2019!

 Publishing at Amazon

 Amazon is committed to innovating at the frontiers of machine learning and artificial intelligence.
 Our scientists are encouraged to engage in the research community in the form of written publications, open source code and public datasets.
 We have instituted a new, fast-track publication approval process, to help share our research efforts as quickly as possible, while maintaining the highest standards of quality.
+Check out some of our most recent publications here.

 Meet a few Amazonians working in NLP